tcrosen/dev-ref/README.md

-dev-ref
+Development Reference Manual
 =======

-Reference for development tasks/resources
+Quick reference for common development tasks/resources that I need from time to time.

 #Git